usgs/groundfailure/README.md

 ```sh
 conda remove --name gf --all
 ```
-And remove the groundfailure folder that was cloned in step 3.
+And remove the groundfailure folder that was cloned in step 1.

 ### Troubleshooting

-* Check step 2 from the installation steps above, make sure paths in .bash_profile are correct and point to the actual location of miniconda on your machine.
+* Make sure miniconda or anaconda were properly installed and added to your .bash_profile, this should have been done by the installation script if you didn't already have a conda option installed.

+* Be sure you are in the gf conda environment.

 * Try opening a new terminal in case the updated .bash_profile was not sourced in the current terminal window.

 * Uninstall (or move) your current anaconda or conda installation and reinstall from scratch.
-    Due to recent conda updates, older preexisting installations of anaconda or miniconda may not function with our installer.
+Older preexisting installations of anaconda or miniconda may not function with our installer.

 * Ensure that miniconda is in your user directory or somewhere that does not require admin permissions.

 ### Releases